Vedette Overheating Electrical or Mechanical Component

-Washer-dryer emits a burning smell during operation, especially in spin or drying.
+The washer-dryer emits a burning smell during operation, especially during spin or drying.

 Advertisements